-So far our community has raised over $65,000 to bond out 17 people and help with legal fees for several others.
+In our first year, our community raised over $200,000 to bond out 50 people and help with legal fees for many others.
 We can—and must—do more.

 Not in our city!
 Not in our state! —we will not allow people to be separated from their families and summarily deported.

 About the Boston Immigration Justice Accompaniment Network